Making Math Real: The 4 Operations & the 400 Math Facts

 6 optional academic units [see below]

-COURSE DESCRIPTION: This course continues the fundamental development from the Overview course for implementing a comprehensive, practical, systematic, and simultaneous multisensory structured methodology in basic mathematics.
+COURSE DESCRIPTION: This course continues the fundamental development from the Overview K-12 and 9 Lines Intensive courses for implementing a comprehensive, practical, systematic, and simultaneous multisensory structured methodology in basic mathematics.
 It is designed for educational therapists, special educators, and elementary and secondary classroom teachers.
 Parents and those who consider themselves non-math majors are especially encouraged to enroll.

 This course provides the essential foundation upon which all mathematics will develop: the 4 operations and the 400 math facts.
 These are the basis for cognitive development K-5, and all mathematical applications through algebra and beyond.
-Over the course of 12 days, participants learn how to provide students with this crucial foundation in a dynamic, innovative, intensive, hands-on approach that makes learning successful, fun, and accessible for all students.
+Over the course of 32 half-days, participants learn how to provide students with this crucial foundation in a dynamic, innovative, intensive, hands-on approach that makes learning successful, fun, and accessible for all students.

 Topics include comprehensive methods for teaching the acquisition of all math facts, full units in addition, subtraction, basic place value, number concepts, multiplication, and long division (single-digit and double-digit multipliers and divisors).
 Extension and enrichment activities for each unit are presented.
 These methods are simplified, practical and ready for immediate professional use in classrooms, private practice or at home.